Early Education and Support Division

 Section IV: Estimated Cost Savings Calculations

-The total estimated savings are the amount of contract funds identified by child development contractors that would have been spent for 11- and 12-year-old children who transferred from CDD-contracted child care, for all or part of the family’s child care needs, to attend a before or after school program.
+The total estimated savings are the amount of contract funds identified by child development contractors that would have been spent for 11- and 12-year-old children who transferred from EESD-contracted child care, for all or part of the family’s child care needs, to attend a before or after school program.
 Contractors will need to identify the total number of 11- and 12-year-old children who left their contracted child care programs for all or part of their child care needs.

-For each child who transferred from a CDD-contracted child care program to a before or after school program, contractors will need to determine the monthly amount not paid to a provider or the monthly amount not earned through child days of enrollment.
+For each child who transferred from a EESD-contracted child care program to a before or after school program, contractors will need to determine the monthly amount not paid to a provider or the monthly amount not earned through child days of enrollment.

 This monthly amount is then multiplied by the number of months remaining in the fiscal year to determine the estimated year-end savings.

-Contracts will not be reduced as a result of families moving their 11- or 12-year old children from a CDD-contracted child care program.
+Contracts will not be reduced as a result of families moving their 11- or 12-year old children from a EESD-contracted child care program.
 Contractors are expected to fill vacancies as they occur, and all agencies should fully earn their contracts.

 Procedures for Transferring Children to Before or After School Programs